jacobwang7/CS2-Problem-Set-4/README.md

 System.out.println(s2.compareTo("zoo")); // will print 0 because s2 is "zoo", which is the same as "zoo"
  ```

 In this problem set, you are going to have to frequently compare two `String` objects to figure out which one comes first in the alphabet.
 If we were not doing case-insensitive search, you could use the existing `compareTo()` method in `String`.
-Unfortunately, `compareTo()` is case sensitive; it will put all words beginning with capital letters before words beginning with lowercase letters (e.g., *Dog* would come before *daisy*, while *dog* would come after *daisy*).
+Unfortunately, `compareTo()` is case sensitive; it will put all words beginning with capital letters before words beginning with lowercase letters (e.g., *Dog* would come before *daisy*, even though *dog* would come after *daisy*).

 You will have to find a solution to this problem by looking at the [methods described in the Javadoc for `String`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#method.summary).
 There are multiple ways to compare two `String` objects case-insensitively.
 Any way that consistently works is acceptable.